 - palm shortening – not palm oil!
 You need palm shortening in this recipe that you freeze before baking with it.

-- cassava flour – I recommend Bob’s Red Mill or Otto’s in this recipe.
+- cassava flour – I recommend Otto’s Cassava flour in this recipe and have also tested it with Bob’s Red Mill Cassava flour with good results.
 Making this AIP/paleo pumpkin pie with cassava flour keeps this recipe grain-free, gluten-free, nut-free and allergy-friendly.

 - coconut or maple sugar – use maple sugar if you want the crust to have a lighter colour or if you cannot tolerate coconut